Investigations into Proof Structures: Condensed Detachment and a Formal Basis

 \subdef{def-csize} For \Dterms~$d$ define the \defname{compacted size of $d$} as $\csize(d)\; \eqdef\; |\DSUBQ(d)|.$

 \subdef{def-csize-set} For finite sets~$D$ of \Dterms define the \defname{compacted size} of $D$ as $\csize(D)\; \eqdef\; |\bigcup_{d \in D} \DSUBQ(d)|$. \end{defn}

 $\DSUBQ(d)$ denotes the set of all compound subterms of a \Dterm~$d$.
-The compacted size\footnote{We took the name \name{compacted size} from \cite{flajolet:1990}.} of a \dterm, called \name{length} in \cite{veroff:shortest:2001}, is the number of its distinct compound subterms, reflecting the view that the size of the proof of a lemma is only counted once, even if the lemma is used multiply in the proof.
+The compacted size\footnote{We took the name \name{compacted size} from Flajolet, Sipala and Steyaert \cite{flajolet:1990}.} of a \dterm, called \name{length} by Veroff \cite{veroff:shortest:2001}, is the number of its distinct compound subterms, reflecting the view that the size of the proof of a lemma is only counted once, even if the lemma is used multiple times in the proof.
 It can equivalently be characterized as the number of the inner nodes of its minimal DAG.

 \begin{examp} Consider the \dterm